 Mobile push notifications have been a cornerstone for success when it comes to mobile app businesses.
-You need to keep in mind the difference between iOS and Android users’ behaviors.
+You need to keep in mind the difference between iOS and Android users’ behaviours.
 Keep words as short as possible, and do not overload your users’ smartphone screens with continuous notifications.
 Integrate geo-location technology to target a specific group of users.
-Follow all these tactics that will increase conversion rates for sure.
+Following all these tactics that will increase conversion rates for sure.

 • Tips for Increase User Engagement For Apps